dd32/td-gh-ex/readme.txt

 - Fixed missing icon font from widget list
 - Escaped "get_permalink()" function with esc_url - all instances
 - All header buttons and texts are now disabled upon the theme activation
-- All dummy content from Unsplash.com was replaced
 - Added new sanitization functions for some of the Customizer's elements
 - Fixed transparent menu when the page has not a header image assigned.